isce-framework/dolphin/docs/getting-started.md

 We use [MKDocs](https://www.mkdocs.org/) to generate the documentation.
+The reference documentation is generated from the code docstrings using [mkdocstrings](mkdocstrings.github.io/).

 When adding new documentation, you can build and serve the documentation locally using:

 ```
 mkdocs serve
 ```
+then open http://localhost:8000 in your browser.
+Creating new files or updating existing files will automatically trigger a rebuild of the documentation while `mkdocs serve` is running.

-The documentation is hosted using Github Pages and versioned using [Mike](https://github.com/jimporter/mike/issues).
+The online documentation is hosted using Github Pages and versioned using [Mike](https://github.com/jimporter/mike/issues).

 ### Manually deploying new versions